Chase Credit Card Comparison: How the Sapphire Reserve Card Stacks Up

 Chase Sapphire Reserve Card Features

-The 50,000-point sign-up bonus — which you can earn by spending $4,000 in three months — is the big draw to the Chase Sapphire Reserve.
-The bonus points are equal to $750 worth of travel when redeemed via Chase Ultimate Rewards.
+The big draw to the Chase Sapphire Reserve is the 60,000-point sign-up bonus, which cardmembers can earn by spending $4,000 in the first three months after card opening.
+The bonus points are equal to $900 worth of travel when redeemed through the Chase Ultimate Rewards® program.

 Chase Sapphire Reserve Card Travel Benefits

 The Chase Sapphire Reserve card is geared toward travelers, and it outshines many travel rewards credit cards.
-For instance, Chase’s Reserve card gives you three points for every dollar spent on travel-related goods and services.
-Such expenses include airfare, hotels, car rentals, restaurants, taxis and more.
+Some of the standout Reserve travel perks include:

-- Access to more than 1000 airport lounges
+- Access to more than 1,300 airport lounges with a one-time enrollment in Priority Pass™ Select

 - Trip cancellation insurance and trip interruption insurance